Educational

 Like GearBrain on Facebook

-It may still be the middle of summer, but soon it'll be time to start thinking about sending your kids back to school — and what to send with them.
-While some middle and high school students may covet a shiny new iPhone 14 or the new Google Pixel 7a, which was just launched this year, we think saving your dollars and opting for cheaper, smaller, and tougher devices make much more sense.
+It may still be the middle of summer, but soon, it'll be time to start thinking about sending your kids back to school—and what to send with them.
+While some middle and high school students may covet a shiny new iPhone 15 or the new Google Pixel 8, which was just launched last year, we think saving your dollars and opting for cheaper, smaller, and tougher devices makes much more sense.

-As well as smartphones, the gear parents may want to consider include earphones, battery packs, tough cases, and Bluetooth trackers to help children find their stuff when they inevitably leave everything on the bus, subway, or in the cafeteria.
+Parents may want to consider gear other than smartphones, such as earphones, battery packs, tough cases, and Bluetooth trackers, to help children find their stuff when they inevitably leave everything on the bus, subway, or cafeteria.

 Smartphone